-Kennedy’s longstanding skepticism toward vaccines—a critical achievement in public health—is a clear indicator of his disregard for evidence-driven decision-making.
+Kennedy’s longstanding opposition to vaccines—a critical achievement in public health—is a clear indicator of his disregard for evidence-driven decision-making.

 He has publicly doubted vaccines’ safety and efficacy, despite overwhelming scientific consensus on their role in preventing diseases and saving millions of lives.
 He believes adding fluoride to optimal levels in drinking water causes a litany of health problems (without providing evidence) even calling for water systems to stop adding fluoride (he calls it a poison).